melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

 So you need to protect against SQL injection.
 And don't even try writing your own “defense” functions, the specifics depend on the SQL server type, version and implementation details.
 Instead, use prepared statements.

 Prepared statements consist of two parts.
-First you prepare your query, for example:
+First, you prepare your query, for example:

 ```sql
 SELECT